diagrams/diagrams-doc/manual/diagrams-manual.rst

 > example  = example1 ||| strutX 3 ||| example2

-`Diagrams.Combinators`:mod: also provides `decoratePath` and `decorateTrail`, which are described in `Stroking and decorating paths`_.
+`Diagrams.Combinators`:mod: also provides `decoratePath` and `decorateTrail`, which are described in `Decorating trails and paths`_.

 Modifying diagrams